CyberSecurityTron/CyberSec/index.md

+---
+## Instructions

+1. Enter your guess in the input box.
+2. Click the "Guess!" button to submit.
+3. Read the feedback to refine your next guess.
+---
+### Play
 Welcome to the **Guess the Number** game!
 Try to guess the number I'm thinking of between 1 and 100.
+---

 <div>
     <input type="number" id="userGuess" placeholder="Enter your guess" min="1" max="100">